 This is a Drawing.
 It was created by Charles Le Brun.
-We acquired it in 1911.
+It is dated ca. 1670 and we acquired it in 1911.
 Its medium is chalk, brush and gray wash on laid paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Three ferocious looking animals inhabit this sheet of chalk drawings.
 A dragon, lion and Cerberus, a three-headed hound from classical mythology, all bare their teeth menacingly.
 These lively sketches have the loose, expressive quality of an artist laying down a preliminary idea.
 They were likely made as part of a bas relief design for a bronze garden fountain.
 Charles Le Brun, who is known primarily for Versailles interior decoration, also made an enormous contribution to the decoration of the palace’s gardens.
 Le Brun enlivened the formal gardens laid out by landscape designer André Le Nôtre with a profusion of statuary and fountains.
 The famous labyrinth of Versailles was a hedge maze with groups of sculptural fountains depicting animals from Aesop's fables.
 Here, the lion’s appearance is fiercely exagerated.
 Le Brun developed a theory of expression which examined animal physiology.
 He identifies the lion’s large brow as a sign of courage and strength.

 It is credited

 Purchased for the Museum by the Advisory Council.